sharedlabs/sortable-list/README.md

 # sortable-list

-`sortable-list` is a custom element that allows you sort element from a list by drag.
+`sortable-list` is a custom element that allows you to sort an element from a list by dragging it.

 ```html
 <sortable-list on-sort-finish="_onSortFinish" dragging="{{dragging}}">